Updated: January 26, 2026

 Why do I need to get an Energy Performance Certificate in Portugal?

-Although Portugal benefits from great weather most of the time, extreme temperatures, both hot and cold, can cause a headache for real estate owners.
+Although Portugal benefits from great weather most of the time, extreme temperatures, both hot and cold, can cause headaches for real estate owners.
 The majority of homes are not well equipped to handle extreme temperatures, leading to increased energy usage due to the reliance on heaters, air conditioning units, or fans.

 Given the current focus on sustainability and the escalating daily energy costs, it is crucial to assess a property’s energy efficiency level and explore ways to enhance it, thereby benefiting both the environment and reducing household expenses.
 Maybe the property needs double glazing or could benefit from renewable energy such as solar panels.